Regenerating in-stream

 Peter is a co-founder of the Somerset Foundation and has been its Chair since its inception in 2001.
 He engages in various capacities with social purpose initiatives where his input and interest relates primarily to governance, structure, strategy, tactics, policy and financial sustainability.
 He is a member of the global Ashoka Support Network, an Advisory Member of the Wellbeing Project’s Co-Creation Team, and a member of Outward Bound International’s Global Ambassador Network.

 He spent twenty five years training, practicing and teaching as a medical doctor.
 In 2008, he relinquished his Clinical Assistant Professorship with the Department of Medicine at U.B.C. and retired completely from his medical practice in order to explore new ways of engaging.
 He is a keen photographer and explores wellbeing photographically through his social media channels and his photographic website - Reflections On Wellbeing.
 He loves music and travelling.
 He lives in British Columbia with his wife Nancy.
-Together they enjoy four wonderful adult children between them, two delightful grandkids and at least one walking adventure every year .
+Together they enjoy four wonderful adult children between them, three delightful grandkids and at least one walking adventure every year .

 • Sheila Reynolds